kensanata/just-halberds/Knives.md

 suitable match.
 Roll 2d6 ≤ attribute + talent to succeed.
 If it's very hard, you might have to roll 3d6 ≤ attribute + talent.

+Combat is divided into rounds.
+Everyone may attack, cast magic, or do something else once per round.
+All participants announce their action and roll the dice.
+Everything happens at the same time so it is possible for two opponents to take each other out in the same round.

+When an advantage is gained through tactics, the result is often a surprise round where the opponent cannot strike back.

 If you attack successfully, you deal 2d6 damage unless you use a halberd.
 This deals 3d6 damage.
 You can only attack as many times in a fight as you have Endurance.

-When you are first hit in combat, you must subtract the damage from a random physical attribute.
+When you are hit for the first time in a fight, you must subtract the damage from a random physical attribute.
 Roll 1d6: 1–2 is Strength, 3–4 is Dexterity, 5–6 is Endurance.
 For all other hits, you may distribute the hit dice yourself among the three physical attributes.
 You must subtract any carryover from another physical attribute.

 If one of your attributes drops to 0, you are slightly injured and pass out.
 After 10 minutes you wake up again.